 4. Manual vs. Automatic Transmissions

-When spec’ing for a specific type of fleet operation, some choices must be made regarding transmission type.
+When spec’ing for a specific type of fleet operation, some choices must be made regarding the truck transmission type.

 Lately, the choice fleet managers have for manual transmissions is limited.